josemreis/esperaR/README.md

 # esperaR

-An unoficial wraper to the [Tempos Medios de Espera](http://tempos.min-saude.pt/#/instituicoes) API for collecting wait time data aswell as hospital metadata
+An unoficial wrapper to the [Tempos Medios de Espera](http://tempos.min-saude.pt/#/instituicoes) API for collecting wait time data aswell as metadata from Portuguese Hospitals

 (work in progress)